navybluesilver/navybluesilver/article/may.md

 [U.S. Launches Criminal Probe into Bitcoin Price Manipulation](https://www.bloomberg.com/news/articles/2018-05-24/bitcoin-manipulation-is-said-to-be-focus-of-u-s-criminal-probe)

 ##### bitcoin manipulation
-Is it possible that an whale colludes with the media before he does a big dump?
+Is it possible that a whale colludes with the media before he does a big dump?
 Yes and it should not be too surprising:

 * [Bloomberg](https://twitter.com/lowstrife/status/999567072790171650)
 * [CNBC](https://twitter.com/Excellion/status/998654498418581506)